krutzzio/krutzzio/README.md

 - 🌱 I’m currently learning NextJs and Astro.
 - 💬 Ask me about anything!!!
 I want to meet more devs to keep growing!
 - 📫 How to reach me: gerard.costa.curr@gmail.com

+For more information you can check my profesional portfolio => https://gerard-costa.netlify.app/